 Watch Constitutional Hall Pass: Federalism, a brief video explanation of federalism from the National Constitution Center.

-Since ratification of the U.S. Constitution in 1788, the federal and state governments have been, on occasion, embroiled in a series of authorial and policy making debates regarding the U.S. Constitution – in particular the evolving interpretation of the Tenth Amendment.
+Since the ratification of the U.S. Constitution in 1788, the federal and state governments have been, on occasion, embroiled in a series of authorial and policy-making debates regarding the U.S. Constitution – in particular the evolving interpretation of the Tenth Amendment.
 This debate between federal power and state’s rights has many public policy examples.

 National Constitution Center. (n.d.).
 Retrieved from https://constitutioncenter.org/.